ChrisAntaki/typesjs/README.md

 // You may silence `types.js`, to prevent console messages. t.silent = true;

-// Lastly, may disable it at any time. t.enabled = false;
+// Lastly, you may disable it at any time. t.enabled = false;

 ```